Netflix is about to take down all of these movies from its library

 Among the titles leaving this month are period drama Howards End, Romanian film The Death of Mr Lazarescu and every single one of Marvel’s TV shows, including Daredevil and Jessica Jones, which will be moving to Disney+.

-Act quick – you have only a short amount of them left to watch them.
+Act quick – you have only a short amount of them left to watch them (and find the full list of everything arriving on the service this month here).

 Movies